 According to the literature, it is indicated that in experimental studies and parametric measurements, the sample size should be regarded as at least 40 cases in experimental and control groups.
 Considering this issue, the sample size was determined at 40 (21), and the study was conducted with a total of 80 neonates in both groups.

 The inclusion criteria were: 1) stable health status, 2) no congenital anomalies, 3) no analgesics or oxygen treatment, 4) vitamin K injection, and 5) hepatitis B vaccination in the delivery room.
-On the other hand, the neonates who had no heel lance and were born between 38 and 42 weeks with a birth weight of 2,500-4,400 grams and postnatal age of
+On the other hand, the neonates who had no heel lance and were born between 38 and 42 weeks with a birth weight of 2,500-4,400 grams and postnatal age of<1 week, as well as those who have been fed within an hour before the procedure with a body temperature of 36.5-37.5 ºc were excluded from the study.

 Demographic characteristics form, which was designed by the researcher in line with the study objectives, included multiple-choice and 8 open-ended questions about gender, birth date, gestational age, postnatal age, type of birth, birth weight, length, and head circumferences of the newborns.